*The total playing time of this demo is 90 minutes, representing 3/4s of the show. Several songs are integrated into the scenes.

 ACT ONE

-3. TAP IT OUT - A.J., Garson, Alice, The Writers, Nancy, The Mail Girls
+2. TAP IT OUT - A.J., Garson, Alice, The Writers, Nancy, and Company

 Alice and Garson meet A.J.
 Engerman, head writer at MGM, who is intrigued enough to hire them.